thehackersplaybook/auxknow/docs/usage.md

 - **💡 Custom User Experiences**: Create personalized and immersive experiences with AuxKnow’s flexible configuration and session management features.

 - **🛠️ AI Infrastructure**: Enhance your AI or LLM platform with AuxKnow to deliver best-in-class answering capabilities to your users.

+**NOTE:** Watch out for this section as we'll be adding examples for AuxKnow's advanced usage.